GOD: A NAME OF IDOLS!

 The etymology of "god" in English

-• The Germanic languages have had a major influence on the English language hence "god" in English is etymologically derived from Germanic roots by evidence of the pronunciation of the word and the etymological information on the word.
-According to world information, "god" was not only an idol amongst the Canaanites, but was also a title for beings of heathen myth among the Germanic people as well:
+- The Germanic languages have had a significant influence on the English language.
+"God" in English comes from Germanic roots, evident in the word's pronunciation and etymology.
+According to world information, "god" was not only an idol among the Canaanites; it was also a title for beings of heathen myth among the Germanic people.

 Psa 16:4 Their sorrows shall be multiplied that hasten after another Yehovah: their drink offerings of blood will I not offer, nor take up their names into my lips.